takoikatakotako/en.swiswiswift.com/content/post/2019-05-12/index.md

 +++
-title = "CallKit を使って着信画面を表示する" url = "2019-05-12"
-date = "2019-05-12"
+title = "Displaying an incoming call screen using CallKit." url = "2019-05-12" date = "2019-05-12"
-description = "CallKit を使って着信画面を表示する" tags = [
+description = "Displaying an incoming call screen using CallKit." tags = [
     "iOS",
 ]